KTRosenberg/Stack-Project-Example/README.md

 - This sample project was built live to showcase strategies for implementing and testing a data structure iteratively
-- we implement an array-based stack in lab7 -draw_example is a Processing project that uses the array-based stack (inherited as a HistoryStack) and implements an undo feature
+- we implement an array-based stack
+-draw_example is a Processing project that uses the array-based stack (inherited as a HistoryStack) and implements an undo feature

 ### Open the Lab7 Project
 - importing using Eclipse's `import > existing project` menu

 ### Run/Build the Drawing Example
+- This example mini project is a Processing graphics
 - install Processing from https://processing.org

 ##### To run (but not be able to edit)